 Lesson To Learn About Sexual Sin

-Illicit sexual relationship will make any man or woman fall.
+Illicit sexual relationships will make any man or woman fall.
 Immoral relationships imprison people.

-In fact, no one engages in illicit sexual relationship and go free.
+In fact, no one engages in an illicit sexual relationship and go free.

 The individual would have something to lose in the process!